CMB-S4/spt3g_software/doc/buildsystem.rst

 .. code-block:: cmake

+	# shared library code
-	add_library(newthing SHARED
+	add_spt3g_library(newthing SHARED
-		src/MyNewThing.cxx src/python.cxx
+		src/MyNewThing.cxx
 	)
+	# link against any dependencies (typically at least the core library)
-	target_link_libraries(newthing core pybind11::module)
+	target_link_libraries(newthing PUBLIC core)

+	add_spt3g_module(newthing src/python.cxx)

-This builds a library called ``newthing.so`` from the two given source files and links it to the spt3g core library and the Python libraries (which are mandatory).
+This builds a library called ``libspt3g-newthing.so`` from the given source file and links it to the spt3g core library and required Python and pybind11 headers.
+It then also builds a companion Python module called (for example) ``_libnewthing.cpython-310-x86_64-linux-gnu.so``, which links against the shared library.
+This separation of library and module code allows other projects to link against your library.
 Typically C++ source files are in a directory called ``src``.
 Header files that you want visible from other projects must be placed in a directory called ``include/newthing``.
 Python bindings are sprinkled throughout the various translation units using the PYBINDINGS macro, like so:

 .. code-block:: c++